pilegard/psychmethods/docs/08-nonexperiments.md

 ## Glossary

-##### ABA design {-}

-The simplest reversal design, in which there is a baseline condition (A), followed by a treatment condition (B), followed by a return to baseline (A).

-##### applied behavior analysis {-}

-A subfield of psychology that uses single-subject research and applies the principles of behavior analysis to real-world problems in areas that include education, developmental disabilities, organizational behavior, and health behavior.

 ##### archival data {-}

 Existing data that were collected or created for some other purpose.
 They can include school and hospital records, newspaper and magazine articles, Internet content, television shows, and many other things.

-##### baseline {-}

-A condition in a single-subject research design in which the dependent variable is measured repeatedly in the absence of any treatment.
-Most designs begin with a baseline condition, and many return to the baseline condition at least once.

 ##### BRUSO {-}

 A prescriptive model for writing good questionnaire items.
 They should be brief, relevant, unambiguous, specific, and objective.

-##### case study {-}

-A detailed description of an individual case.

 ##### closed-ended item {-}